 Mistake #2 – Placing Your Home Office Near Busy Areas

 Some people thrive in an active, busy environment, but it’s often a distraction for many others.
 This makes placing your office near busy areas one of the mistakes to avoid when designing a home office.
 Placing your home office near the busiest and most active areas of your home is a sure way to increase distractions and decrease productivity.

 You know how you work best and if you know people or noises will distract you, then it’s better for your home office to be placed away from the busier areas of your home.
 This is especially important if you will be meeting with potential clients in your home office.
 In that case, more privacy is a must and a separate entrance doesn’t hurt either.

 Whether you’re bringing clients into your home office or not, don’t forget about adding soundproofing to your office!
 This will help you create an area where you can focus and will help insulate you from the potentially rambunctious happenings in the rest of the house.

 The overall look, feel, and atmosphere of your home office are important, but ignoring the details is a big mistake and an all-too-common one.
 Subpar lighting, uncomfortable chairs, not enough storage, poor cord management, and more are all consequences and frustrations you may end up with if you ignore the details in your home office.

-You want to make sure you have enough storage to prevent clutter from building up and also that you have the proper cord and tech management in place to prevent tripping hazards.
+You want to make sure you have enough home office storage ideas to prevent clutter from building up and also that you have the proper cord and tech management in place to prevent tripping hazards.
 You also want to make sure you have plenty of electrical outlets and charging stations available for all of your devices and that they are easily accessible without needing several extension cords.
 Implementing some good home office organization ideas can help you get the look and the function you want.